 - My notes as I went along

-Most of the mock exams available in the market are close to what you shall see in the exam.
-I used the following mock exams:
+Most of the mock exams on the market are close to what you will see on the real deal.
+I used the following:

-- PMstudycircle’s PMI RMP Questions: Cheap and good, a must-have!
+- Fahad’s PMI RMP Questions: Cheap and good, a must-have.

 - Rita Mulcahy’s RMP Simulator: Good questions.

-- SimpliLearn RMP Mock Test: Good but a lot of repeated questions.
+- SimpliLearn RMP Mock Test: Good but many repeated questions.

-My special thanks to a set of people and/or companies without whom it would not have been possible:
+My special thanks to the people and/or companies, without whom my success would not have been possible: